 The Arts Development and Program Management master's degree concentration is offered online or on campus at the University of Denver in the evenings, or in a combination of both, to meet the needs of busy adults.
-Designed and developed for professionals in the arts and culture field, the Arts Development and Program Management master's degree concentration focuses on the leadership knowledge needed to thrive.
-As students learn to become thought−leaders within the arts and culture industry, they are exposed to effective management skills, solution−oriented techniques applicable to arts organizations, and concepts for funding, marketing, and event planning.
+Designed and developed for professionals in the arts and culture field, the Arts Development and Program Management program focuses on the leadership knowledge needed to thrive in the rapidly changing arts and culture landscape.
+As students learn to become thought-leaders within the arts and culture industry, they are exposed to effective management skills, solution-oriented techniques applicable to arts organizations, and concepts for funding, marketing, and event planning.

-Whether you want to run an art gallery, manage an arts−oriented organization, or raise money through an event, graduates of the program will go on to manage entrepreneurial, commercial, and non−profit arts ventures using industry best practices.
-The arts management concentration teaches students to plan, sustain, and develop strategic marketing and funding methodologies for arts organizations, both non−profit and for profit.
+Students gain tools and strategies to effectively plan, sustain, and develop strategic marketing and funding methodologies for arts organizations, both non−profit and for profit.
 Expert instructors who work in the fields they teach will provide industry insight and help students achieve the practical knowledge needed to work as effective arts managers.
 Customize your Arts and Culture master's degree through the innovative Professional Options Curriculum using our convenient online degree builder tool, which allows you to select courses that cater to your specific career needs.

 Arts and Culture Outcomes

 This program prepares students to:

 - Describe and discuss arts and culture within the context of today's society, economy, and not-for-profit trends

 - Address and strategize issues of organizational development, inclusiveness, and leadership

 - Plan for programs and events utilizing theoretical guiding principles based on case studies